Ukraine Considers Martial Law After Russia Seizes Its Ships Near Crimea

 Relations between the countries have gone steadily downhill since Russia's 2014 annexation of the Crimea peninsula.
 Ukraine continues to wage a low-level war against a pro-Moscow separatist insurgency in the eastern part of the country.

 The Kerch Strait and Sea of Azov are shared territorial waters, according to a 2003 treaty.
 Russia has focused on exerting more control over the waterway since the annexation — with the Kerch bridge being a key move.
-Ukraine is already waging a low-level war against a pro-Moscow separatist insurgency in the eastern part of the country.

 Ukranians reacted to the maritime standoff with anger.
 About 150 reportedly gathered outside the Russian embassy in Kiev, where a car with Russian diplomatic plates was set on fire.